hydna/hydna-text/introduction.md

 client library and writing a few lines of code; we take care of everything related to servers, scaling and maintenance.

-*Note*: while most all of the examples in the documentation section are written in JavaScript, they are transferable to other programming languages.
+**Note**: while most all of the examples in the documentation section are written in JavaScript, they should be transferable to other programming languages.

 Example of a bi-directional JavaScript client: